 A recognized community builder and charismatic leader, Sprinavasa has over 10 years experience across the nonprofit sector.
 She has overseen Camp ELSO's implementation of its strategic vision and growth since inception, including the development of its award winning Wayfinders Program.
 She is a recipient of the Bonner Scholars Award at Oberlin College for outstanding community leadership and service.

-Sprinavasa has experience advising and working alongside local agencies and regional government to further communication, engagement, and outreach to communities of color.
-She is a member of Metro's Public Engagement Review Committee, Metro Parks & Nature Equity Advisory Committee.
-Sprinavasa has worked with Portland Parks and Recreations on two advisory committees including the Columbia Children's Arboretum and Forest Park Nature Center.
-An alumna of the EE42 Environmental Leaders Program and served on the leadership group for the Regional Visioning Project for Environmental Education and Environmental Justice.
+Sprinavasa has experience working alongside national, regional and local government agencies, and advising organizations across Oregon on furthering racial equity and justice, community engagement and outreach to BIPoC and historically under resourced communities.
+She is a member of Metro Regional Government's Public Engagement Review Committee and Parks & Nature Equity Advisory Committee.
+Sprinavasa has worked with Portland Parks and Recreation on two advisory committees including the Columbia Children's Arboretum and Forest Park Nature Center.
+An alumna of the Center for Diversity and the Environments EE42 Environmental Leaders Program, she has served on the leadership group for the Regional Visioning Project for Environmental Education and Environmental Justice.
 She is a newly elected member of the board of directors for the Nonprofit Association of Oregon.

 Together with an outstanding staff team and dedicated Board of Director, Sprinavasa leads by example to set a precedent for what can be accomplished in environmental and STEM institutions when people from diverse communities are empowered to lead and are supported through advocacy and partnership by mainstream organizations.

 When she isn't actively engaged in one of her professional roles, Sprinavasa is spending time with family and friends, gardening, traveling, catching up on her reading list and re-grounding in nature.